HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 Noise can be reduced by averaging many noisy images together

 #### Digital subtraction angiography
+This is an example of an image subtraction application.

 ```javascript
 Enhanced image = image after injection with contrast medium - image before injection